Hubs-Foundation/hubs-docs/docs/setup-faq.md

 ### What is the difference between a 'hub, a 'room', a 'space', and a 'scene'?

-A 'hub' refers to the instance of Hubs associated with your FireFox Account.
+A 'hub' refers to the instance of Hubs associated with your Mozilla Account.
 It is composed of your server and the tools, rooms, worlds, and other media that exist on top of it.

 Understanding the difference between a 'room' and a 'scene' is a key concept for new users to learn while getting started with Hub.
 You can dive into these concepts in [this Creator Labs article](https://hubs.mozilla.com/labs/what-is-a-scene/).